transloadit/TransloaditKit/README.md

 **CocoaPods**

-If during install you recieve an error resembling
+If during install you receive an error resembling:

 ```
 [!]
 CocoaPods could not find compatible versions for pod "TUSKit":
   In Podfile: